World's oldest man celebrates bar mitzvah

 "This was a miracle that came true in front of our eyes," said his daughter, Shulimath Kristal Kuperstoch, who organized the ceremony in northern Israel.

-About 60 friends and family members attended the bar mitzvah on Saturday morning, Kuperstoch said.
+About 60 friends and family members attended the party on Friday and the bar mitzvah on Saturday morning, Kuperstoch said.

 A Devout Orthodox Jew, Kristal recited the Kaddish prayer, which praises God, and the Shehecheyanu, a prayer for celebrating special occasions.
 Following the bar mitzvah, attendants lobbed candy at Kristal, a festive tradition used to symbolize a sweet life.
 It is most commonly seen at bar mitzvahs for young men, but the supercentenarian loved it, his daughter said.